mbrezu/Shovel/ShovelVmSpec.md

 ## Opcodes

-The VM uses the same bytecode in each host language - so a Shript program compiled on a Common Lisp platform will run without problems in the JavaScript implementation of the Shovel VM.
+The VM uses the same bytecode in each host language - so a ShovelScript program compiled on a Common Lisp platform will run without problems in the JavaScript implementation of the Shovel VM.